LetianY/data-versioning/README.md

 * Run `docker image ls`

 ### Clone the github repository
-* Cloned  repository from [here](https://github.com/dlops-io/data-versioning) to your local machine

 Your folder structure should look like this:
 ```
    |-data-versioning
    |-secrets
 ```
-Download the json file and place inside the secrets folder:
-<a href="https://static.us.edusercontent.com/files/mlca0YEYdvkWPNEowJ0o4hOd" download>mega-pipeline.json</a>

 ### Create a Data Store folder in GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
-- Go to the bucket `cheese-app-data-versioning` (REPLACE WITH YOUR BUCKET NAME)
+- Go to the bucket `headline-scraper-bucket` (REPLACE WITH YOUR BUCKET NAME)
 - Create a folder `dvc_store` inside the bucket
-- Create a folder `images` inside the bucket (This is where we will store the images that need to be versioned)
+- Create a folder `stock-universe/`, `llm-rag-prompts/`, `llm-finetuning-data` inside the bucket

 ## Run DVC Container
 We will be using [DVC](https://dvc.org/) as our data versioning tool.
 DVC (Data Version Control) is an open-source, Git-based data science tool.
 It applies version control to machine learning development, make your repo the backbone of your project.

 ### Setup DVC Container Parameters
-In order for the DVC container to connect to our GCS Bucket open the file `docker-shell.sh` and edit some of the values to match your setup
+In order for the DVC container to connect to the GCS Bucket open the file `docker-shell.sh` and edit:
 ```
-export GCS_BUCKET_NAME="cheese-app-data-versioning" [REPLACE WITH YOUR BUCKET NAME]
+export GCS_BUCKET_NAME="headline-scraper-bucket" [REPLACE WITH YOUR BUCKET NAME]
-export GCP_PROJECT="ac215-project" [REPLACE WITH YOUR GCP PROJECT]
+export GCP_PROJECT="ac215-438007" [REPLACE WITH YOUR GCP PROJECT ID]
-export GCP_ZONE="us-central1-a"
+export GCP_ZONE="us-east1"
 ```

 ### Note: Addition of `docker-entrypoint.sh`
 Note that we have added a new file called `docker-entrypoint.sh` to our development flow.
 A `docker-entrypoint.sh` is used to simplify some task when running containers such as:
 * Helps with Initialization and Setup: